 "I might."
 He's grinning.
 Like a fool.
 When was the last time he did that?

 "I brought reinforcements."
 Buffy moves aside, letting Faith and a host of other young woman walk by her, past him and up into the cave.

 "Hey, big guy," Faith says, stopping to give him a quick hug.

 "Hey, you," he says back, letting her go so he can stare at Buffy.

 "Yeah, figures."
-Faith laughs, the sound happier than he has ever heard it.
+Faith laughs, the sound happier than he's ever heard it.
 "That's okay.
 I have someone waiting for me to get back when this fight is over."
-Then she is gone.
+Then she's gone.